rk-7/ngx-swiper-wrapped/README.md

 This documentation is for the latest 6.x.x version which requires Angular 5 or newer.
 For Angular 4 you need to use the latest 4.x.x version.
 Documentation for the 4.x.x can be found from <a href="https://github.com/zefoy/ngx-swiper-wrapper/tree/4.x.x/">here</a>.

-### EOL notice
+### Thanks

-Version 10.0.0 will most likely be last release of this library unless new maintainer is found.
+This library is a fork from https://github.com/zefoy/ngx-swiper-wrapper.git.
+Thanks to Zefoy and the contributors! :)

 ### Quick links